7 Best Cheap Things to Do in Florence, Italy in Just 1.5 Days

 For a reasonable price of €15 to €25, you can get a full Italian meal at Trattoria al Ponte Vecchio, which is a restaurant I can suggest.

 On our first night, we had dinner here.
-Besides the place I mentioned earlier, we also made light meals in our accommodations with food we bought at a store nearby.
+In addition to the restaurant I previously mentioned, we also prepared light meals in our accommodations using ingredients we purchased from a nearby store.